LVala/zaft/README.md

 // Entry can be whatever you want
 // in this callback the entry should be applied to the state machine
 // applying an entry must be deterministic!
 This means that, after applying the
-// same entries in the same order, the state machine must be in the same state every time fn applyEntry(ud: *UserData, entry: Entry) !void {
+// same entries in the same order, the state machine must end up in the same state every time fn applyEntry(ud: *UserData, entry: Entry) !void {
     // let's assume that is some kind of key-value store switch(entry) {